shrutirandive/django_CRUD/README.md

 # django_CRUD_CountryDetails_with_Search_option
-CRUD for Country Information with Search option and other features.....
+Basic CRUD operation for Information realted to Country with Search option and other features.....

 ADD country details: